-Segmentation Opacity: Default opacity of the segmentation layer.
+Segmentation Pattern Opacity: Default opacity of the patterns rendered inside segmentation cells.

 Interpolation: Whether interpolation should be enabled by default.

-Layer Configuration: This is an advanced feature to control the default settings (e.g. brightness, contrast, color) per layer.
+Layer Configuration: This is an advanced feature to control the default settings (e.g. alpha, color, intensity range) per layer.
 It needs to be configured in a JSON format.

 Read more in the Sharing guide

 The system architecture of webKnossos allows for versatile deployment options where you can install a dedicated datastore server directly on your lab's cluster infrastructure.
 This may be useful when dealing with large datasets that should remain in your data center.
-Please contact us if you require any assistance with your setup.
+Please contact us or write a post, if you require any assistance with your setup.